Geometric and Quantum Kernel Methods for Predicting Skeletal Muscle Outcomes in chronic obstructive pulmonary disease

 \subsubsection{Evaluation metrics}

-We report RMSE, MAE, and $R^2$ on the held-out test set, together with percent RMSE for scale-normalised comparison; formal definitions are given in Section~\ref{subsec:metrics}.
-For the auxiliary screening view, we report ROC-AUC and macro-averaged precision/recall/$F_1$ as well as balanced accuracy using the thresholding protocol described in Section~\ref{subsec:metrics} ($\kappa=0.8$ and positive class ``low'').
+\begin{revblock} We report RMSE and $R^2$ for each outer held-out test fold, and then average these quantities across the 15 repeated cross validation evaluations (consist of 3 times repeated 5 fold cross validation); formal definitions are given in Section~\ref{subsec:metrics}.
+For the auxiliary screening view, we report ROC-AUC using the thresholding protocol described in Section~\ref{subsec:metrics}, with threshold $\tau=0.8\,\mathrm{mean}(y\mid\mathrm{Sham})$ and positive class ``low''. \end{revblock}